 Eye coordination problems like convergence insufficiency can sometimes be improved with spectacles, however a program of vision therapy and eye exercises may be needed to improve function, reduce symptoms and alleviate discomfort when doing close work.

 At Dingley Eye Centre, we are passionate about your vision and the health of your families’ eyes.
-Book online through our website, call us to make an appointment or come down for a chat about how our eye tests assess for your eye muscle movement and ability to converge effectively.
+Book online through our website, call us to make an appointment or come down for a chat about how our eye tests in Melbourne can assess your eye muscle movement and ability to converge effectively.
 We are an “essential service,” what could be more essential than seeing comfortably and clearly, and hence will continue to be open to assist you during these trying COVID-19 times.